chaos-mesh/website/versioned_docs/version-2.1.1/simulate-jvm-application-chaos-in-physical-nodes.md

 Attack jvm successfully, uid: b9b997b5-0a0d-4f1f-9081-d52a32318b84
 ```

-## Create experiments using service mode
+## Create experiments using the service mode

-You can follow the instructions below to create experiments using service mode.
+You can follow the instructions below to create experiments using the service mode.

 1. Execute Chaosd in service mode: